PecanProject/pecan/modules/data.remote/inst/ccmmf/README.md

 ## Parallel tracks

-These layers share LandIQ parcel identity with the pipeline above but are run
+These products share LandIQ parcel identity with the pipeline above but are run
 elsewhere:

 | Product | Where | Docs |